 What is peppermint essential oil good for?

-Peppermint oil has been used for hundreds of years to add flavor in foods or to give peppermints and chewing gum a cooling effect.
+Peppermint oil has been used for hundreds of years to add flavor to foods or to give peppermints and chewing gum a cooling effect.
 It also soothes upset stomachs when rubbed on the stomach, but it cannot be taken internally because it can cause toxicity when swallowed.

 Peppermint is used for food, drinks, or desserts.
 Peppermint can help when people feel sick because it smells good and makes them feel better.
 It also helps people with focus and concentration when they need help with studying.

 Finally, peppermint smells great and many people like using this scent as an air freshener (although there is some controversy about artificial peppermints that use chemicals that may not be safe).
-If you enjoy having your home smelling fresh peppermint could definitely help out with this.
+If you enjoy having your home smell fresh peppermint could definitely help out with this.

 How to use peppermint essential oil?

 As I noted above, do not ingest, peppermint essential oil straight.
 Dilute the peppermint oil before applying it topically or ingesting it into your body.
-There are a few different methods for diluting peppermint oils including using milk, water, carrier oil (like coconut), lotion/gel/soap bases etc. Choose the appropriate method depending on what you’re planning on doing with the peppermint oil!
+There are a few different methods for diluting peppermint oils including using milk, water, carrier oil (like coconut), lotion/gel/soap bases, etc. Choose the appropriate method depending on what you’re planning on doing with the peppermint oil!

 It’s always best to consult an expert if possible so there are no complications when trying to use this product.
 If peppermint is orally taken in high doses it can cause serious discomfort and even liver damage.
 Be aware of how much peppermint essential oil will be used as well as any potential side effects when you’re looking into peppermint oil.